basho/basho_docs/content/riak/ts/1.3.0/developing/php.md

 You can develop applications and tools using Riak TS with the Riak PHP client.
 This document covers the PHP API for Riak TS.

-##Overview
+## Overview

-TimeSeries support within the PHP client is implemented through the following 5 command builders: namespace
+TS support within the PHP client is implemented through the following 5 command builders:

 * Basho\Riak\Command\Builder\TimeSeries\StoreRows
 * Basho\Riak\Command\Builder\TimeSeries\FetchRow